sommerda/privacybuckets/README.md

 The implementation of Probability Buckets is located in [/core/probabilitybuckets_light.py](./core/probabilitybuckets_light.py)

 #### The correct choice of number_of_buckets and factor (Voodoo Ritual)
-Given two distributions distribution_A and distribution_B, we want to evaluate the delta for a given epsilon.
+Given two probability distributions distribution_A and distribution_B, we want to evaluate the delta for a given epsilon.
 For details, see [1] and [2].

 The number_of_buckets defines the number of discretization steps the probability mass of events o of distribution_A will be distributed over, according to the privacy loss